Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Experiments

-We first aim to confirm the minimax optimality of the non-adaptive and adaptive rates established in Theorems~\ref{thm: non-adaptive rate of SA with Gaussian} and \ref{thm: adaptive rate of SA with Gaussian}.
-Specifically, we conduct the numerical experiments in classical nonparametric regression with a single dataset, where we consider $\mcX = [0,1]$ and the true function $f_{0} \in H^{m}(\mcX)$ for different $m$.
+We first aim to empirically validate the minimax optimality of the non-adaptive and adaptive rates established in Theorems~\ref{thm: non-adaptive rate of SA with Gaussian} and \ref{thm: adaptive rate of SA with Gaussian}.
+Specifically, we consider a regression problem on the domain $\mcX = [0,1]$ with the following data generation process